 Additionally, many digital picture frames come with cloud storage, so you can store all of your images without worrying about maxing out the built-in capacity.
 Some options like the Aura Carver Luxe HD Smart Digital Picture Frame come with free unlimited cloud storage while others offer a specific amount of storage with the option to upgrade through subscription plans.

 According to Costa, customization options are an added perk to consider when purchasing a digital photo frame—however, they aren’t always necessary.
 “Some devices allow you to change the slideshow effects, transitions, image screen time, and more,” Costa explains.
 Some additional customizable features include adjustable screen brightness and automatic on/off timers, which Costa says is a great energy-saving feature when people aren’t home.
-You can also find some frames—such as the PhotoSpring 10in WiFi Digital Picture Frame—that allow you to easily upgrade the look with add-on border frames to match your decor style.
+You can also find some frames—such as the PhotoSpring 10in WiFi Digital Picture Frame—that allow you to easily upgrade the look with add-on border frames to match your preferred decor style.

 When shopping for a digital picture frame—especially ones with cloud storage—Monroe says it’s important to look at options that offer safe and secure storage, as being “able to ensure that your personal photos and data aren’t owned or shared is always a plus.”
 Look for a company’s security measures on their website or product page, which can help indicate whether they are reputable and can be trusted.
 Some companies offer security measures like photo encryption as well as stating not to share or sell customer data for advertising.
 They might also go as far as to only allow access to photos when helping troubleshoot a concern, so long as you authorize it.
 Other privacy features found in some digital picture frames include facial recognition (similar to a smartphone) as an added layer of security.